bbc/res/README.md

     suite:     'MySuite'
     run_name:  'RunName' or run_id:    '1234'

-### Testmite Reporter
+### Testmine

 The tesmine reporter is very similar to the testrail reporter, but doesn't require you to sync your test definitions before you submit a run.

-You need to create a project file in the root of your test code, the file should be called .testmite.yaml, and looks like this:
+You need to create a project file in the root of your test code, the file should be called .testmine.yaml, and looks like this:

     testmine_url: 'mytestmineinstance.bbc.co.uk'
     authentication: 'authenticationkey'